Best Personal Lines of Credit for 2021

 Credit Line Types

-There are three types of credit lines: business, personal, and home equity lines of credit.
+There are three types of credit lines: business, personal, and credit lines based on home equity.
 A personal credit line can be used for covering tuition costs, purchases, or repairs.
 Like all other credit lines, a personal credit line can come in one of two forms: an unsecured line of credit and a secured line of credit.

 The main difference between these is that with a secured line of credit, the borrower’s property (car, home, or another valuable asset) is taken as collateral.
 With an unsecured credit line, you don’t need to risk any of your valuable assets to get approval.
 In general, a personal secured line of credit is rarely offered, and when it is, it’s usually for loans with higher borrowing limits.
 Most lenders offer unsecured credit lines.